dizhaung/ironvas_EventsToAMQP/README.md

   - CVE information
   - and the corresponding URIs for the CVE entries

-* The second, more experimental, part of ironvas - the "subscriber" - goes the other way around.
+* The second, more experimental, part of ironvas EventsToAMQP - the "subscriber" - goes the other way around.
-  It will subscribe for "request-for-investigation"-metadata of a PDP in the MAPS.
+  It will subscribe for "request-for-investigation"-metadata of a PDP in the MAPS or it listens for an AMQP scan event.
 If the PDP publish those metadata to an IP address, ironvas schedules a new scan task for that IP address in OpenVAS.
 If the scan produces new vulnerability information they are collected by the "publisher" as described above.
   If the PDP removes the "request-for-investigation"-metadata from the IP address, ironvas also removes the scan task (and with it the report) from OpenVAS.
+  You can also publish a delete event to AMQP to delete a scan task.

-The binary package (`ironvas-x.x.x-bundle.zip`) of ironvas is ready to run, all you need is to configure it to your needs.
+The binary package (`ironvas_EventsToAMQP-x.x.x-bundle.zip`) of ironvas is ready to run, all you need is to configure it to your needs.
-If you like to build ironvas by your own you can use the latest code from the [GitHub repository][githubrepo].
+If you like to build ironvas EventsToAMQP by your own you can use the latest code from the [GitHub repository][githubrepo].

 Requirements
 ============
-To use the binary package of ironvas you need the following components:
+To use the binary package of ironvas EventsToAMQP you need the following components:

-* OpenJDK Version 1.6 or higher
+* OpenJDK Version 1.8 or higher
-* OpenVAS-4 or higher
+* OpenVAS-8 or higher
 * MAP server implementation (e.g. [irond] [4])

-If you have downloaded the source code and want to build ironvas by yourself Maven 3 is also needed.
+If you have downloaded the source code and want to build ironvas EventsToAMQP by yourself Maven 3 is also needed.